fh-klaus/pocketbase-rs/README.md

 # pocketbase-rs

 A *still in development* Rust SDK to interact with the [PocketBase Web API](https://pocketbase.io/).

+## Intended use

+**IT IS NOT A CLIENT SDK**.
+This wrapper was created for a site that does not use the PocketBase SDK client.
+A PocketBase instance runs in the back-end without internet access, users interact with a site, and it is the site that communicates with PocketBase for greater control.

+Yes, this is not the intended purpose of PocketBase, but PocketBase remains useful for quickly creating an interface around a database and a user account system that is easy and quick to set up.

+Translated with DeepL.com (free version)

 ## Note